Bean-to-Bar

 How do flavors get into fine chocolate?

-Fine chocolate and its aromas
+Fine chocolate and its flavors

 • the genetics of the tree

-• the farm management (e.g. the harvest time)
+• farm management (such as harvest time)

-• the transport and storage
+• transport and storage

 • the post-harvest process (drying and fermentation)

-• the processing (roasting and conching)
+• the processing process (roasting and conching)

 The terroir

 The concept of 'terroir' is familiar to many in the wine world.
-It not only includes the physical environment of the cocoa such as soil conditions, temperature, neighboring plants, precipitation and general weather conditions.
+It not only includes the physical environment of the cocoa such as soil conditions, temperature, neighboring plants, rainfall and general weather conditions.
 The taste of the cocoa beans can also be influenced by the care and treatment of the farmers.

 Harvest timing and farm management